3mdeb/blog.3mdeb.com/source/_posts/2014-08-10-openwrt-in-qemu.markdown

 QEMU_AUDIO_DRV=none qemu-system-arm -M realview-eb-mpcore -kernel bin/realview/openwrt-realview-vmlinux-initramfs.elf -net nic -net user -nographic
 ```
 Because of obvious reason `openwrt-realview-vmlinux.elf` will not boot - no rootfs.

+## Non-volatile OpenWRT configuration

+The main problem with above configuration is that all we can do happens on
+`make manuconfig` time.
+We cannot do a lot inside initramsfsa, because we have
+only tmpfs.
+What are the options for persistent storage:

+* SCSI disk - known as `-hda` option in QEMU
+* NFS
+* SD card

+Unfortunately none of those solution works right from the box.

+### SCSI disk